Plan, Prepare & Preserve

 - Determine areas to be dehumidified.

-- Agree who is responsible for delivery of standard services.
+- Agree on who is responsible for the delivery of standard services.

 - Request additional services, such as anodes or mooring blocks.

-- Decide whether the vessel will be laid-up at the anchorage, or alongside a wharf.
+- Decide whether the vessel goes to lay up at an anchorage or alongside a wharf.

-- Agree on a demobilisation plan, based upon services required.
+- Agree on a demobilisation plan based on services required.

 - Agree on pricing.